canivel/CarND-Vehicle-Detection/README.md

 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.
+* all the necessary files to create the pickles can be found at https://github.com/udacity/CarND-Vehicle-Detection
 [//]: # (Image References)
 [video1]: ./project_video.mp4